 There has been extensive research about the brain-gut connection.

-Dr. David Perlmutter is one of the thought leaders in this space and changed how we think about brain disorders when he published his #1 New York Times bestselling book, Grain Brain, in 2013.
+Dr. David Perlmutter is one of the leading thought leaders in this space and changed how we think about brain disorders when he published his #1 New York Times bestselling book, Grain Brain, in 2013.

 In the book, Dr. Perlmutter discusses how gluten affects all sorts of brain disorders from anxiety and depression to headaches, migraines, dementia and cognitive decline (Alzheimer’s).